ZiluLiang/Pirate-fMRI_Analysis/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md

-This file is an overview of the multi-variate analyses in the current dataset, the related scripts and their caveats.
+This file is an overview of the multivariate analyses in the current dataset, the related scripts and their caveats.

 # Preparation for RSA analysis
 ## Activity pattern
 To run multivariate analysis, we need to get the activity pattern matrix.
 To achieve that, we adopted the ['LS-A' approach](https://doi.org/10.1016/j.neuroimage.2011.08.076).
-### 1. the LS-A approach
+### 1. The LS-A approach
-For each participant, we build first level GLMs with 25 regressors (one for each stimuli) in each session (run), this yields a total of 25*4 = 100 condition regressors.
-Response stage was modeled with a boxcar function with a duration corresponding to participant's actual navigation time in the task.
+For each participant, we build first-level GLMs with 25 regressors (one for each stimulus) in each session (run), which yields a total of 25*4 = 100 condition regressors.
+Response stage was modelled with a boxcar function with a duration corresponding to the participant's actual navigation time in the task.
 Realignment parameters and their first derivatives are included as nuisance regressors (see [Univariate Analysis Pipeline](/src/univariate/UnivariateAnalysisPipeline.md#iii-models-for-extracting-beta-series)).
 Then we build the following contrasts:
-(1) a contrast for each of the stimuli, this yields 25 contrasts
+(1) a contrast for each of the stimuli, which yields 25 contrasts
-We extracted the 25 stimuli contrast to constructs a $N_{stimuli}\times N_{voxels}$ activity pattern matrix for visualization.
+We extracted the 25 stimuli contrast to construct a $N_{stimuli}\times N_{voxels}$ activity pattern matrix for visualisation.

 (2) a contrast for each of the stimuli in odd/even runs, this yields 25*2 = 50 contrasts
-We extracted the 50 stimuli contrasts separating odd and even runs to construct two $N_{stimuli}\times N_{voxels}$ activity pattern matrices for calculating reliability map and running RSA.
+We extracted the 50 stimulus contrasts separating odd and even runs to construct two $N_{stimuli}\times N_{voxels}$ activity pattern matrices for calculating the reliability map and running RSA.

 ### 2. activity pattern 4D nii files
-Then three 4D nii files are created by stacking images together:  for each participant, a `stimuli_4r.nii` file created from 100 beta_\*\*\*\*.nii files, each representing the beta estimates of one stimulus in one run.
+Then three 4D nii files are created by stacking images together:  for each participant, a `stimuli_4r.nii` file is created from 100 beta_\*\*\*\*.nii files, each representing the beta estimates of one stimulus in one run.
 In the combined 4D nii file, the volumes are ordered according to: stim00run1, stim01run1, ..., stim00run2, stim01run2, ..., stim00run4, ..., stim24run4
-Similarly, the residual images are also stacked into a 4D nii files for multivariate normalisation.
+Similarly, the residual images are also stacked into a 4D nii file for multivariate normalisation.

 ## Preprocessing of Activity Pattern Matrix
-In MVPA of fMRI data, there are a wealth of methods to increase the signal-to-noise ratio of the data.
-Following are two that were considered during the data analyses process, but only the second one is adopted.
-It is important to keep in mind that there are researcher's degree of freedom when making these choice.
+In MVPA of fMRI data, there is a wealth of methods to increase the signal-to-noise ratio of the data.
+The following are two that were considered during the data analysis process, but only the second one was adopted.
+It is important to keep in mind that there is a researcher's degree of freedom when making these choices.
 To avoid post-hoc decisions and cherry-picking, we use split-half stability as our metric to inform our choice.
 This metric is independent of the specific hypothesis we are trying to test.

 ### 1. Reliability-based Voxel Selection
 Using a [split-half approach by Tarhan & Konkle](https://doi.org/10.1016/j.neuroimage.2019.116350), we calculate the reliability map for each participant.
-Let $M1$ and $M2$ be the $N_{stimuli}\times N_{voxels}$ activity pattern matrices for the odd and even runs respectively.
+Let $M1$ and $M2$ be the $N_{stimuli}\times N_{voxels}$ activity pattern matrices for the odd and even runs, respectively.
 Then $M1_{i}$ and $M2_{i}$ (column $i$ in $M1$ and $M2$) defines the response profile of voxel $i$ in odd and even runs.
 Reliability is defined as the stability of the response profile, i.e., the reliability of a given voxel $i$ is computed by
 $$R_{i} = Spearman's r(M1_{i},M2_{i})$$
-A nifti file of the reliability map is saved in the first level directory of the participants.
-Then a threshold of 0 is applied to binarize the map into a reliability mask which specifies the reliable voxels.
+A NIFTI file of the reliability map is saved in the first-level directory of the participants.
+Then a threshold of 0 is applied to binarise the map into a reliability mask, which specifies the reliable voxels.
 This is implemented in the [`generate_reliability_mask.py`](/scripts/Exp1_fmri/generate_reliability_mask.py)

 **This approach is not adopted in the current pipeline.**